Djphoenix719/PDFoundry/README.md

 A PDF viewer module for Foundry VTT, made for developers to integrate with their systems.

+> **Anyone** can install PDFoundry and make use of a limited set of features - without a system integration you still get a fully fledged PDF viewer!

 The goal of this library is to provide system developers with a easy to use and homogenized source support library to provide high quality source links in-application.
 I'd like to be able to click "view source" in every system, because finding information in PDFs takes a long time!

 ## Setup